 We assess the adequacy of the allowance for doubtful accounts through review of an aging of customer accounts receivable and general economic conditions in the markets that we serve.
-Our bad debt expense for the year ended December 31, 2020 was \$4.7 million, or 0.8% of retail revenues.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Drivers of Our Business-Customer Credit Risk" for a more detailed discussion of our bad debt expense for the year ended December 31, 2020.
+Our bad debt expense for the year ended December 31, 2021 was \$0.4 million, or 0.1% of retail revenues.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Drivers of Our Business-Customer Credit Risk" for a more detailed discussion of our bad debt expense for the year ended December 31, 2021.

 We do not have high concentrations of sales volumes to individual customers.
-For the year ended December 31, 2020, our largest customer accounted for 2% of total retail energy sales.
+For the year ended December 31, 2021, our largest customer accounted for less than 1% of total retail energy sales.